 Mandatory exchange trading for many common interest rate swaps and CDS becomes effective on various dates in February 2014 (see Legal Update, MAT Summary: CFTC Exchange-trading Mandates and Effective Dates for MAT Determinations (www.practicallaw.com/3-555-9185)).

 Swaps that are approved for clearing must be traded on a registered exchange that has been approved by the applicable regulator (CFTC for swaps, SEC for SBS) unless no registered exchange accepts the swap for trading.
 Under Title VII:

 Non-security-based swaps (swaps) are traded on "boards of trade," as defined in the CEA.
 In the context of Title VII, this means any exchange registered with the CFTC for the trading of non-security-based swaps.
 Boards of trade include:

 SBS, such as single-name CDS, are traded on either a:

 national securities exchange (analogous to a DCM); or

 security-based swap execution facility (SB SEF), which is an SEF on which SBS are traded.

 A swap exchange may be designated as one or more of these under Dodd-Frank.
-Most major conventional exchanges will likely be classified as both a DCM and a national securities exchange.

 Exchange Trading under Title VII Driven by Made Available to Trade (MAT) Determinations